MoYousefipour/Quera-Problem-Solution/README.md

 - If you use somthing uncommen like data structues and algorithms, comment your link of solution in your solving file.

-- After commit your solution, run makeMD.py of the question category then commit the change for showing solved problems.

-Note: Don't run the makeMD.py with vscode.
-Only use command `python makeMD.py` in category folder.

 ## Same Repositories and contribute
 ---
 - [Quera Solutions in C#](https://github.com/HamidMolareza/QueraProblems)